 Message Possible Causes Suggested Actions The certificate for this server is invalid.
-Tap Accept to connect to this server anyway.
-The server certificate for the page received from the Pulse server is not valid.
-Tap View Certificate to examine the certificate.
+Tap Accept The server certificate for the page received from the Pulse server is not valid.
+Tap View Certificate to examine the certificate. anyway.
 Tap Accept and open the URL.
 Tap Decline.
 The connection attempt is ended.
 Contact the Pulse administrator.
 Session disconnected due to invalid certificate.
 The Pulse client downloads session information from the Pulse server and the certificate received from the server does not match the stored session certificate.
-While accessing e-mail or intranet, the certificate received from Pulse server does not match the previously stored session certificate.
-Click the Close button on the Alert dialog to return to home screen.
+While accessing e-mail or intranet, the certificate Click the Close button on the Alert dialog to return to home screen. session certificate.
 Try the operation again.
 If the error occurs again, contact the Pulse administrator.
 On the Pulse client status screen, the VPN status appears as Not Supported.
 The device does not support VPN.
 Click the Close button on the Alert dialog to return to home screen.
 Try the operation again.
 Failed to connect to the server.
 Sign-in Process failed.
 Check the network connection (for example, Wi-Fi, 3G, etc.), and then try the operation again.
 Failed to process the HTML information from the server.
 Sign-in Process failed.
 Try the operation again.
 If the error occurs again, contact the Pulse administrator.
 Your session was terminated.
 Please connect again.
 An invalid URL was used while accessing intranet and e-mail pages.
 Reconnect to the Pulse server.
 If the error occurs again, contact the Pulse administrator.
 Compliance Check couldn't be completed.
 Host Checker compliance check could not be completed during sign-in process.
 Try the operation again.
 If the error occurs again, contact the Pulse administrator.